SchVinzenz/SchVinzenz/README.md

       - Programming
       - OpenSource, Self-Hosted Software
       - HomeServer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my HomeServer
-- 📫 How to reach me ...
+- 📫 How to reach me: Under vinzenz.schaechner@web.de

 <!---
 SchVinzenz/SchVinzenz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.